My rights as a patient

 3. You have the right to modify the therapeutic relationship

-The doctors you consult create a therapeutic relationship with you via their software.
+The health professionals you consult create a therapeutic relationship with you via their software.

 However, you can add them yourself by clicking on the button “Add access authorization.”

-If you want to terminate an existing therapeutic relationship before the end of its expiry date, click the red cross next to the name of the doctor in question.
+If you want to terminate an existing therapeutic relationship before the end of its expiry date, exclude the health professional.

 From the moment you remove a therapeutic relationship, the health professional has no access to your data through the health networks